stonepros/stone/doc/rbd/rbd-config-ref.rst

 .. sidebar:: Kernel Caching

-	The kernel driver for Ceph block devices can use the Linux page cache to improve performance.
+	The kernel driver for Stone block devices can use the Linux page cache to improve performance.

-The user space implementation of the Ceph block device (i.e., ``librbd``) cannot take advantage of the Linux page cache, so it includes its own in-memory caching, called "RBD caching."
+The user space implementation of the Stone block device (i.e., ``librbd``) cannot take advantage of the Linux page cache, so it includes its own in-memory caching, called "RBD caching."
 RBD caching behaves just like well-behaved hard disk caching.
 When the OS sends a barrier or a flush request, all dirty data is